Tom Wolfe Has Died

 John Glenn has died

-While not a replacement for book, 'The Right Stuff' the movie is a great movie.Keyframe, almost 4 years ago
+While not a replacement for book, 'The Right Stuff' the movie is a great movie.Keyframe, over 5 years ago

 Managing your emotional state is fundamental to great design